 - Frank Lloyd Wright Correspondence: Correspondence from his Oak Park office.

-- Gilman Lane Photograph Collection: The Gilman Lane collection has over 700 photographs of the architecture of Frank Lloyd Wright and others in Oak Park, River Forest, and other areas of the United States and beyond.
-The photographs were given to the Oak Park Public Library after Mr. Lane's death in 1961.
+- Gilman Lane Photograph Collection: The Gilman Lane collection has more than 700 photographs of the architecture of Frank Lloyd Wright and others in Oak Park, River Forest, and other areas of the United States and beyond.
+The photographs were given to the Oak Park Public Library after Lane's death in 1961.

 - Frank Lloyd Wright Rare Book Collection: Rare books by or about Frank Lloyd Wright and his work, including a first edition of his autobiography.